pionxzh/wakaru/README.md

 ## 🕹 Try it out

-Test the tool and see it in action: [Playground](https://unminify-kit.github.io/playground/)
+Test the tool and see it in action: [Playground](https://unminify.zeabur.app/)

 ## 🖥 Command Line Interface

+🚧 Under construction

 ```bash
 npx @unminify-kit/core [options] <file>